 Here’s the thing.
-Increasing cloud costs aren’t always a bad thing.
-For example, it’s normal for a business to see their AWS bill go up if they are bringing on more and more customers each month.
+Increasing cloud costs isn’t always a bad thing.
+For example, it’s normal for a business to see its AWS bill go up if they are bringing on more and more customers each month.

-Knowing this, you’d want to figure out how those customers are using your product (e.g., if they are using a specific feature a lot) and from there, decide if there are ways to can optimize that part of your product for lowered costs or decide if you need to change up your pricing structure.
+Knowing this, you’d want to figure out how those customers are using your product, and from there, decide if there are ways to optimize that part of your product to protect your margins without sacrificing customer satisfaction.